An Office of Public Outreach: Improving citizen input, City outreach, and trust in government

 2. Measure stakeholder responses and attendance to outreach meetings.

 Once the first three steps are implemented then I believe it would be helpful to have regularly scheduled audits of various departments which depend on community outreach.
 The audit should cover measurements in terms of expense in relation to goals met and achieved.
-Each department has goals and targets and will be easy to access if those goals have been met.
+Each department has goals and targets and it will be easy to determine if those goals have been met.

 A happy City is dependent on a happy community and that start with communication which must include both listening and acting on the input and suggestions of our critical stakeholders.